-Current Board members include those who have served as presidents and executive directors of the Hawaii State Teachers Association and the National Education Association; a commissioner of the US Education Commission of the States; and nationally recognized teachers, school principals, and higher education faculty.
+Current Board members include those who have served as presidents and executive directors of the Hawaii State Teachers Association and the National Education Association; and nationally recognized teachers, school principals, and higher education faculty.

 The HEA is currently a lean organization with respect to staffing.
 Three full time employees support the organizational and programmatic work of the association: